YasmeenHusseinn/PomodoroApp/README.md

 * Users can search for words

 Game screen
-* Users can play mini-games like tik-tak-toe
+* Users can play mini-games like tik-tac-toe

 ### 3. Navigation